 Use the following checklist when compiling your Freelancer Club profile to maximise your chances of landing freelancer photographer jobs.

 ✅ Profile Name: use your own name or brand name.

-✅ Profile Picture: choose a picture of yourself, your work or your company logo.
+✅ Profile Picture: choose a picture of yourself, your work, or your company logo.

-- Website and Links: in the EDIT PROFILE section insert your website (if you have one) and all social media links.
+✅ Website and Links: in the EDIT PROFILE section insert your website (if you have one) and all social media links.

-✅ About Me section: Write out your experiences, awards and any past clients of note.
+✅ About Me section: Write out your experiences, awards, and any past clients of note.

 4 essential tips when applying to freelancer photographer jobs

-They will see a snapshot of your work, your message a quote so make the most out of it.
+They will see a snapshot of your work, your message, and a quote so make the most out of it.
 Address any areas of the job description and sell yourself to the employer.

 Tip #2: Stay within budget when quoting.
 The employer will provide a budget range for you to quote within.
 Too cheap and you're unlikely to land the role while too expensive will turn the employer off.

 Tip #3: On occasion, the employer will have questions they wish to ask when posting a job.
 These additional questions are often qualifiers to help them narrow their search.
 Make sure you answer them honestly.